At this point, we will then categorize our diarrhea.

 Literally drawing water in and take a look at how much volume you´re losing.

-It´s going to be a lower amounts of volume and here you have osmolar gap
+It´s going to be a large amounts of volume and here you have

 Welcome to an osmotic diarrhea lactose intolerance.